Head-To-Head Comparison: Resideo Technologies (NYSE:REZI) & Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their valuation, earnings, profitability, risk, institutional ownership, analyst recommendations and dividends.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the better business?
+We will contrast the two companies based on the strength of their risk, analyst recommendations, institutional ownership, valuation, profitability, earnings and dividends.

 Analyst Ratings

-This is a summary of current ratings for Resideo Technologies and Latch, as provided by MarketBeat.com.
+This is a summary of current recommendations for Resideo Technologies and Latch, as provided by MarketBeat.com.

 |Sell Ratings